Skip to contents

 This function allows to efficiently retrieve the name of the ecoregions and compute the corresponding area from Terrestrial Ecoregions of the World (TEOW) - World Wildlife Fund (WWF) for polygons.
 For each polygon, the name and area of the ecoregions (in hectare) is returned.
 The required resources for this indicator are:

-A tibble with a column for name of the ecoregions and corresponding area (in ha).
+A function that returns a tibble with a column for name of the ecoregions and corresponding area (in ha).

 Examples